 All you have to do is copy-n-paste this code into your Website:

 <a href="https://www.paracordpaul.com/patriots-guide-4th-of-july" target="_blank">Patriots Guide to the 4th of July</a>

-Or use the buttons on the left in the sidebar or at the bottom of this page to share this post on your social media site of choice.
+Or use the buttons at the bottom of this page to share this post on your social media site of choice.

-The 4th of July is also an opportunity to pay our respects and remember those who have paid the ultimate sacrifice for what this great Country stands for.
+The 4th of July is also an opportunity to remember those who have paid the ultimate sacrifice for what this great Country stands for.
 Stop by the Wall of Heroes and pay your respects.